 - Preheat the oven to 350°F (170°F).

-- Cream the butter and sugar together in an electric mixer.
+- Cream the butter and sugar for the cake together in an electric mixer.

-- Sift the flour, baking powder and salt into a large bowl.
+- Sift the flour, baking powder and salt into a large bowl and set aside.

 - Measure out the milk.
 Remove 2 tablespoons and put in a small container.
 Set aside.